Valaa-Technologies/valaa-vault/STYLE.md

 2. Embedded within ECMAScript-based service or library.
 This allows the API layer to reuse existing validation, (de)serialization and similar code, reducing code duplication and minimizing bugs.
-3. As a service with a valospace API.
+3. As a service with a valosheath API.
 This is usually done as a plugin of some existing ValOS authority with a plugin API specifically built for this purpose.
 This can also be done by implementing the event stream API of some authority.
 Or this can be done as a full ValOS (non-core) authority.
-Note that while valospace API is most useful for end users the transpilation and embeddment solutions are still higher priority.
-This is because they can also be easily exposed via valospace API's but they providing other benefits as well.
+Note that while valosheath API is most useful for end users the transpilation and embeddment solutions are still higher priority.
+This is because they can also be easily exposed via valosheath API's but they providing other benefits as well.
 4. As a RESTful service which consumes and produces I-JSON.
 While perfectly acceptable solution as part of the larger ValOS ecosystem